Design Objectives

 Token Efficiency

-Token efficiency is DBHub’s key design objective—it’s why we call it a “Minimal” Database MCP server.
+Token efficiency is DBHub’s key design objective.
 This matters for two reasons:- Longer sessions without compaction: Every token spent on tool definitions is a token unavailable for your actual work.
 Fewer tool tokens means more room for code, queries, and conversation history before hitting context limits.

 - Lower cost: Most AI providers charge per token.
 Tool definitions are a tax on every session—they’re sent with each request regardless of whether you use them.